Vicedor/QuPulses/parametric_amplification/README.md

 an odd schrödinger cat state, by squeezing a single photon input state in an OPO.
 This file will generate the data for figure 3 in [2].

+The rest of the files are legacy files, and may eventually be removed.

 [1]: [Parametric amplification of a quantum pulse, Tziperman, Christiansen, Kaminer, and Mølmer, 2024](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.110.053712)

 [2]: link to be inserted